 - Gel.
 Gel insoles offer more support than foam counterparts.
 However, they are still not firm enough to help with long-term problems.

 - Rigid Inserts.
 Rigid insoles are commonly crafted from molded plastic.
 They offer support to a foot’s heel or arch, but they can get uncomfortable.

 What are Orthotics?

 Orthotics are in the same category as inserts.
 However, they are custom fit.
 Insoles are manufactured to help the masses, but orthotics are specially crafted for one person’s feet.
 Since they fit perfectly, effectiveness is increased.
 They raise the likelihood of lowering pain and successfully correcting foot issues.

 Even though both insoles and custom orthotics cushion feet, orthotics can correct the way that a person stands and walks.
 When a person’s feet are even slightly misaligned or are having issues, it has a negative impact on his or her entire body.
 For instance, a person’s knees, shins, and back are all linked to his or her feet.
-Customer orthotics can correct problems by evenly spreading pressure around the feet.
+Orthotics can correct problems by evenly spreading pressure around the feet.
 Also, they help to ensure that feet hit the ground properly with every step.

 If an individual has been having pain for a regular period of time, orthotics are the best option for relief.
 They bring results that are quick and noticeable.
 Custom orthotics eliminate pain by supporting and realigning bones and ligaments in feet.